matusnovak/rpi-opengl-without-x/README.md

 **I get "undefined reference" on some gl functions!**

 Some GL functions may not come from GLES library.
-You may need to get GL1 library by executing `sudo apt-get install libgl1-mesa-dev` and then simply add: `-lGL` flag to the linker, so you get: `gcc -o triangle triangle.o -lEGL -lGLESv2 -lGL -L/opt/vc/lib`
+You may need to get GL1 library by executing `sudo apt-get install libgl1-mesa-dev` and then simply add: `-lGL` flag to the linker, so you get: `gcc -o triangle triangle.o -lbrcmEGL -lbrcmGLESv2 -lGL -L/opt/vc/lib`

 **How do I change the buffer sample size or the depth buffer size or the stencil size?**